ZimbiX/pubsubc/README.md

   Created as a learning exercise, but also useful since the 'gcloud pubsub' commands don't support the emulator, and it doesn't provide a continuous subscribe command.

-  To start the emulator:

-      docker-compose up -d pubsub

   To clean up:

       gcloud pubsub topics delete my-topic